Antiz96/Linux-Server/Services/AdguardHome.md

 ## Access

-You can access AdguardHome firt setup page on this URL:
+You can access AdguardHome first setup page on this URL:
 `http://[HOSTNAME]:3000/`

 Once first setup is done, you can access the Web interface on this URL: